dagargo/elektroid/README.md

 `elektroid-cli` brings the same functionality as `elektroid` to the command line.

 There are device commands and filesystem commands.
-The latter have the form `a-b-c` where `a` is a connector, `b` is a filesystem and `c` is the command, (e.g., `elektron-project-ls`, `cz-program-ls`, `sds-sample-download`).
+The latter have the form `a-b-c` where `a` is a connector, `b` is a filesystem and `c` is the command, (e.g., `elektron-project-ls`, `cz-program-upload`, `sds-sample-download`).
 Notice that the filesystem is always in the singular form.
-As of version 2.2, **older commands have been removed**.
+As of version 2.2, **older command forms have been removed**.

 These are the available commands: